mindboards/ev3sources/README.md

 ## Contributing

-To make modifications to the source code, click on the **Fork** button at the top of this page.
+To make changes to the source code, click on the **Fork** button at the top of this page.
 This will create a copy of this repository under your own GitHub account.
 You can make changes to this repository as you wish.
 [See this page for more information about Forking.][2]

 If you want to make a change to this shared repo, submit a **Pull Request**, which people can discuss and decide whether to apply your changes or not.
 [See this page for more information about Pull Requests.][3].